 Jay served as Secretary of the Oregon State Bar's Pro Bono Committee in 2010, and as its Chairman in 2011.
+He currently serves on the Oregon State Bar's Unlawful Practice of Law Committee, and volunteers as a mentor to new attorneys through the Bar's New Lawyer Mentoring Program.
 He is a member of the Oregon State Bar, the Federal Bar for the District of Oregon, and the Oregon Trial Lawyers Association.
-During elections years, he works with the Oregon Democratic Party to monitor elections and ballot counting, and helps to operate a nonpartisan ballot collection and voter assistance hotline.
+He has been a volunteer judge for the Classroom Law Project's Mock Trial Competition since 2014.
 He is an avid bicyclist, enjoys rock climbing, fencing, and strategy games, and is a skilled cook.

 Jay's practice focuses mainly on domestic relations issues.
 He is a strong advocate for progressive family laws, including the rights of grandparents, same-sex domestic partners, and unmarried parents.
 He also represents consumers who struggle with debts and unfair collections practices, either by negotiating settlements or in bankruptcy when settlement is not possible; and advises local businesses.